dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 warehouse = "COMPUTE_WH"
 role = "DLT_LOADER_ROLE"
 ```
-In case of snowflake **host** is your [Account Identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
-You can get in **Admin**/**Accounts** by copying account url:
-https://kgiotue-wn98412.snowflakecomputing.com and extracting the host name (**kgiotue-wn98412**)
+In the case of Snowflake, the **host** is your [Account Identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
+You can get it in **Admin**/**Accounts** by copying the account URL: https://kgiotue-wn98412.snowflakecomputing.com and extracting the host name (**kgiotue-wn98412**).

 The **warehouse** and **role** are optional if you assign defaults to your user.
-In the example below we do not do that, so we set them explicitly.
+In the example below, we do not do that, so we set them explicitly.

 ### Setup the database user and permissions
-Instructions below assume that you use the default account setup that you get after creating Snowflake account.
-You should have default warehouse named **COMPUTE_WH** and snowflake account.
-Below we create a new database, user and assign permissions.
+The instructions below assume that you use the default account setup that you get after creating a Snowflake account.
+You should have a default warehouse named **COMPUTE_WH** and a Snowflake account.
+Below, we create a new database, user, and assign permissions.
 The permissions are very generous.
 A more experienced user can easily reduce `dlt` permissions to just one schema in the database.
 ```sql
 --create database with standard settings
 CREATE DATABASE dlt_data;